Skip to Main Content

 Website | Email

-The Mulligan Lab studies the molecular underpinnings of neurodevelopmental disorders using the common fruit fly, Drosophila melanogaster, as a model organism.
+The Mulligan lab studies the cellular and molecular underpinnings of neurodevelopmental disorders using the common fruit fly, Drosophila melanogaster, as a model organism.
 Students conduct a range of experiments involving behavioral analysis and imaging of brains and neurons.
 For more specific details about our research, please visit the lab webpage.
-Office: HMB211E
+Office: TSC 4021

 Tom Peavy